Estimate Time6 min

 5. Confidence to enjoy your money

 Without sufficient guaranteed income to meet essential expenses, nearly every spending decision in retirement can become fraught: Can you really afford that vacation?
 Should you give that grandchild a less generous birthday present, just to be safe?
-In fact, studies show that some retiree households spend much less than they can afford to, particularly during early retirement, possibly due to fears of outliving their money.2
+In fact, studies show that some retiree households spend much less than they can afford, particularly during early retirement, possibly due to fears of outliving their money.2

 Tradeoffs of a fixed income annuity

 • Giving up control and liquidity.
-With a traditional income annuity, you give up access to that cash in exchange for the promise of regular, reliable income.
+With a traditional income annuity, you give up access to cash in exchange for the promise of regular, reliable income.
 If something changes in your situation, you won’t be able to get that lump sum of cash back.3

 • Lower assets in case of premature death.
 An annuity can help protect against the risk of outliving your investments.
-However, it may result in lower assets available for heirs if instead you pass sooner than expected.5
+However, it may result in lower assets available for heirs if you pass sooner than expected.5

-Financial decisions are almost never easy.
-But the payoff of buying an income annuity can mean less stress, less uncertainty, fewer tough decisions, and more peace of mind in your decades to come.
-And who doesn't want that for their golden years?
+Buying an annuity can be a major financial commitment.
+While financial decisions are almost never easy, the payoff of buying an income annuity can mean less stress.
+It can also mean less uncertainty, fewer tough decisions, and more peace of mind to in years to come.

 More to explore